asaskiap/transitionApp/ReadMe.md

 ### TO DO

-- add proper photos for transition stories
+# IMPORTANT before Upload

+- change email addresses in send email

-- look up how to add news updates
+- how to give proper name to back button on ios

+- credits for illustrations

 - check on other devices!

 - check all links (presentation and functionality)

-- pixelated illustrations?

 ## reminder: Links need to have https:// before ! in order to work!!